 Edges in painting help to create a sense of space in a painting.
 Notice in the image of the painted rose above, that there is a great variety of painted edges already.
 The sharp edges create a sense of distinction while the soft edges allow the colors to blend more.

 Search for simplified shapes in learning how to paint roses

 The center of the rose oil painting is now starting to take more of a shape.
 I continue to work at forming the center of the rose more by finding simplified and important value shapes.
 Fun tip – a view finder is a great tool for narrowing down focus and finding simplified shapes.

-How to paint a rose, simplifying each rose petal
+How to paint a rose by simplifying each rose petal

 I look at the general color and value of each petal and see how I can simplify it.